Lesson video

 So here's what you could have said.

 You could have said that after the fall of the Western Roman Empire in 476 CE, the Church was controlled by local kings as they had the power to appoint bishops in their kingdoms.
-That meant the pope did not have much power.

-However, by the 11th century things had changed.
+However, by the 11th century, things had changed.

 Now the pope had the power to appoint bishops himself and challenge the power of kings.

-So, hopefully you've got something similar to what I've got on the screen there as well.
+So hopefully you've got something similar to what I've got on the screen there as well.

-Right, let's move on now then to our third and final learning cycle for today, which is how did ordinary people interact with the Church?
-So the Church had a great deal of control over the lives of ordinary people throughout the mediaeval period.
+All right, let's move on now then into our third and final learning cycle for today, which is how did ordinary people interact with the Church?

 People firmly believed that heaven and hell existed and the only way to enter heaven and avoid hell was to follow the guidance of the Church.